 - 30. The composition of the Class makes it difficult or impracticable to apply the rules for mandates to take part in judicial proceedings on behalf of others or for consolidation of proceedings; - 31.
-According to an access to information document published on the website of the Ministère de la Justice titled "Radars photographiques et caméras aux feux rouges: Constats signifiés entre le 19 août 2009 et le 30 novembre 2016 inclusivement (Speed cameras and red light cameras: tickets issued between August 19, 2009 and November 30, 2016)", there have been 876,989 statements of offence issued in the
+According to an access to information document published on the website of the Ministère de la Justice titled "Radars photographiques et caméras aux feux rouges: Constats signifiés entre le 19 août 2009 et le 30 novembre 2016 inclusivement (Speed cameras and red light cameras: tickets issued between August 19, 2009 and November 30, 2016)", there have been 876,989 statements of offence issued in the province of Quebec as of November 30th, 2016, involving photo radars and red light cameras, Applicant disclosing the document as Exhibit P-3; - 32.
+The document published by the Ministère de la Justice, Exhibit P-3, further confirms that a total of \$115,719,584.00 has been issued in fines by Defendants with the use of photo radars and/or red-light cameras from August 19th, 2009 to November 30th, 2016; - 33.
+By all accounts, there are likely hundreds of thousands of people who are members

-- province of Quebec as of November 30th, 2016, involving photo radars and red light cameras, Applicant disclosing the document as Exhibit P-3; - 32.
-The document published by the Ministère de la Justice, Exhibit P-3, further confirms that a total of \$115,719,584.00 has been issued in fines by Defendants with the use of photo radars and/or red light cameras from August 19th, 2009 to November 30th, 2016; - 33.
-By all accounts, there are likely hundreds of thousands of people who are members of the Class; - 34.
+- of the Class; - 34.
 The names and addresses of all persons included in the Class are not known to the Applicant, but are all in the possession of the Defendant and its agents; - 35.
 Class members are very numerous and are dispersed across the province, across Canada and elsewhere; - 36.
-These facts demonstrate that it would be impractical, if not impossible, to contact each and every Class member to obtain mandates and to join them in one action; - 36.1 These facts further demonstrate that individual appeals and/or judicial reviews would be inappropriate remedies in the circumstances, as they would massively clog up the legal system; - 37.
+These facts demonstrate that it would be impractical, if not impossible, to contact each and every Class member to obtain mandates and to join them in one action; - 36.1 These facts further demonstrate that individual appeals and/or judicial reviews would be inappropriate remedies in the circumstances, as they would massively clog up the legal system.
+As such, the award of damages equivalent to the amount of the fines collected is the appropriate and proportionate remedy; - 37.
 In these circumstances, a class action in damages is the only appropriate procedure for all of the members of the Class to effectively pursue their respective rights and have access to justice without overburdening the court system;